We need volunteers!

-Draper FD has a 2010 pumper, a DNR brush truck that is now in service for fighting grass, brush and forest fires, and a modern tender that carries 1,750 gallons of water.
+Draper has an Engine with 1,000 gallons, a modern tender that carries 1,750 gallons of water and a DNR brush truck for fighting grass, brush and forest fires.
 We work with the USFS, DNR and other municipal departments in Sawyer County under a Mutual Aid Agreement- this helps spread resources around the county, where rural volunteers are hard to come by.
+If you are interested in volunteering, please call 715-266-2086 or email us at [email protected].
+Men and women can drive emergency vehicles, spray water, carry equipment, direct traffic, and help out at fire scenes with minimum training requirements and regular attendance at monthly trainings.

 When you join a rural volunteer fire department, you will be responding to a wide variety of situations and challenges- you will get hands on experience and be a vital part of protecting and serving your community.
 You will learn valuable skills to protect your own property and enhance your preparedness.
+If you want to go further, we provide free training through Northwoods Technical College at area fire departments throughout the year.
+These classes are fun and challenging and you will make lasting friendships with fire fighters, EMS and law enforcement officers around the county.
+If you become state certified, you can work at other paid departments as well.
+Your help is needed.

 WITC County-wide vehicle extrication class sponsored by Draper FD, July 2019